sardell/cui-ng/utilities/cui-authorization/README.md

 #### Redirecting
 There are 2 types of redirection:

-1. The user is not logged in (the user object is undefined or empty), in this case the module will redirect him to the `login` state.
+1. The user entitlement array is undefined, in this case the module will redirect him to the `login` state.
 2. The user does not have permission to view the page (no entitlement), in this case he gets redirected to the `notAuthorized` state.

 #### Key features
 Within `entitlementType` in the `access` object of each state there are 2 options for how the authorization will be evaluated - `'atLeastOne'` and `'all'`.
 The first will give the user authorization if he satisfies <b>at least one</b> of the `requiredEntitlements`.
 The second will only give him permission if he satisfies <b>all</b> of the entitlements.

+## Change Log 1/18/2016

+* Now takes an array of entitlements rather than a user object, this gives the developer more flexibility.
+* Now takes javascript syntax directly in `cui-access` and `user-entitlements`, rather than a string that has to be parsed.